 ... read more

 Oceania » New Zealand » South Island » Otago » Dunedin The Polynesian Maori reached New Zealand in about A.D.
 800. In 1840, their chieftains entered into a compact with Britain, the Treaty of Waitangi, in which they ceded sovereignty to Queen Victoria while retaining territorial rights.
 In that same year... ... read more

 We started this travel blog in 2005 when we set off on a ten-month around-the-world trip with a couple of backpacks and not much else.
-Since then, we've spent a couple of years back in England, done a little travelling in Europe and Africa and posted the odd blog whenever we get chance.
 In 2008, we emigrated to New Zealand with four suitcases and a guitar and spent the first month travelling throughout the country, from Auckland to Christchurch, via a roundabout route.
 We now live in Christchurch and post the odd blog now and again...whenever the travel bug bites.
 Happy reading!